 No, it isn’t.
 A couple of things need to be pointed out here.
 First, Paul never asked for any amount of money for the handkerchiefs and aprons.
 But the ‘’men of God’ today are asking for a certain amount of money for one to have these anointed stuffs.

 Secondly, Paul never sat down and packed these aprons and handkerchiefs and sent them out to be used for miracles rather it was the people who came to Paul who took these items and used them on the sick.
 As a matter of fact, these aprons and handkerchiefs were used ones.
-William Barclay, author of very reliable commentaries to the Bible, writes that the handkerchiefs were wore around Paul’s head to absorb the sweat as he worked as a tent-maker while the aprons were used to cover Paul’s clothes to protect them from dirt and dust(The Acts of Apostles: The Daily Study Bible ©1966, The Saint Andrew Press).
+New Testament historians tell us that the handkerchiefs were wore around Paul’s head to absorb the sweat as he worked as a tent-maker while the aprons were used to cover Paul’s clothes to protect them from dirt and dust(The Acts of Apostles: The Daily Study Bible ©1966, The Saint Andrew Press).

 Thirdly, let me borrow the words of R.C.
 Sproul and point out that “This was not Paul’s doing; because of their pagan religious background, the Ephesians were used to employing superstitious means (v.19).
 God accommodated His gracious work to their ignorance” (Reformation Study Bible, Ligonier Ministries © 2005).

 Fourthly, it is very important to note that what is recorded for us in Acts 19:11, 12 was never a trend.
 You don’t read this anywhere else apart from this passage which means that this was not a regular occurrence and I, strongly, believe that this was done in Ephesus only.